 The Yosemite Decimal System is the most commonly used grading system for sport, trad, and multi-pitch climbing in the United States.
 A grade in this system will always contain two numbers and sometimes a letter.
 In climbing, the first number is always 5.
 This means that the route is in fifth-class terrain.
 This designation marks the transition from steep hiking or scrambling (class 4 or lower) into earnest rock climbing, requiring hands and feet in near vertical or steeper terrain.

 The second number will be anywhere from 0 to 15.
 This number is the primary difficulty marker of the climb.
 Many different factors can make a climb difficult, like the size of the holds, the space between them, and the angle of the wall.
-It is impossible to fully generalize this, and it will vary between areas and disciplines, but to get a rough idea of the ranges here, look at the following bullets.
+It is impossible to fully generalize this, and it will vary between areas and disciplines, but to get a rough idea of the ranges here, look at the following bullet points.

 - 5.0-5.8: Beginner